 - Using the surrounding values, we need to estimate the quantity values in those cells.

-- Right after that, go to Fill > Series.
+- Go to Fill > Series.

 - In the Series window, click on the Columns in the Series in option and select Linear in the Type option.